10 signs you are living beyond your means

 Yes it is great to have professionally manicured nails and a clean house that you didn’t have to clean, but luxuries like these when you really cannot afford them is just not a good idea.
 Do these things yourself and save money.
 You can use that money to pay down your debt or deposit it into a separate savings account.

 You are not saving at least 5 percent of your income

 5 percent would be the minimum you should be saving every paycheck.
 Ideally you want to be saving upwards of 20%.
 But if you cannot do the minimum, you are surely living beyond your means.

 You are taking out a loan on your 401(k) to pay your bills

 Regardless of the interest being paid to yourself, you are still incurring debt.
 If you need to borrow from your savings to get by, you need to rethink your budgeting.

 65 is not the magic number for retirement

-In an ideal world you would want to be able to retire financially before you are ready to retire from working mentally.
+In an ideal world, you would want to be able to retire financially before you are ready to retire from working mentally.
 65 would be that ideal age.
 Find out if you are on track with your finances to retire by 65.
-If you are not currently meeting those numbers, it is time to get saving.
+If you are not currently meeting those numbers, it is time to save money.